-The sparkling turquoise ribbon of water stretched as far as the eye could see.
+The sparkling, turquoise ribbon of water stretched as far as the eye could see.
 Past the lawns and the loungers and out to where the pool deck met the white sandy beach.
 And then there was nothing but ocean.

 We’d just arrived at the five-star Sheraton Grand Danang, one of the city’s newest hotels and boasting one of the longest pools in Vietnam.
-At a cool 250m, it could probably be one of the longest in the world.
+At a cool 250m, it could possibly be one of the longest in the world.

 I’d booked our mother-and-daughters trip to celebrate the end of a stressful, exam-filled spring for my older teen, and the birthday of her younger sister.

 As any parent of older children will tell you, teens can be a fickle, tough-to-please bunch and I had selected DaNang as our short break destination with care.
-We only had a long weekend, so it had to be a punchy, direct flight (an hour-and-a-half in the air suited us nicely), sunny (Hong Kong’s wet season seems to have been interminable this year), and boast a spa, pool and mocktails, as well as having a few water-based activities to keep the conversation flowing.
+We only had a long weekend, so it had to be a punchy, direct flight (an hour-and-a-half in the air suited us nicely), sunny (Hong Kong’s wet season seems to have been interminable this year), and boast a spa, pool and mocktails, as well as having a few activities to keep the conversation flowing.